 We traveled to Oklahoma City, Oklahoma, for a State of the Science Summit™ on Ovarian Cancer, which featured insights from the Stephenson Cancer Center faculty.

 Lisa Newman, MD, MPH, FACS, FASCO, and Alan B. Astrow, MD, discuss the need for systemic therapy in women with microinvasive triple-negative breast cancer and more intensive adjuvant therapy in women with intermediate-risk hormone receptor-positive, HER2-negative breast cancer.

-We traveled to Memphis, Tennessee for a State of the Science Summit™ on Genitourinary Cancers, which focused on advances made in the treatment landscapes of metastatic renal cell carcinoma and prostate cancer.
+We traveled to Philadelphia, Pennsylvania, for a State of the Science Summit™ on Hematologic Malignancies, which featured insights from the University of Pennsylvania faculty.

 We traveled to Chicago, Illinois, for a State of the Science Summit™ on Lung Cancer, which featured insights from the University of Chicago faculty.